-There are four ways to access data.
+There are three ways to access data.
 Not all ways are available for all study files.

 Public-use Microdata Files

 Public-use files (PUFs) are microdata files constructed from the restricted-use data files by treating the data with confidentiality protections.
 The exact confidentiality protections vary by data program and more information on specific data treatments is located in the corresponding codebook.
 PUFs are publicly available and can be downloaded on SAMHDA by study and year by selecting Data > Browse Studies or Data > Browse Series from the toolbar.